-We want to co-exist in perfect harmony and want to be the perfect fit in our relationships.
-We unconsciously want these things, expect others to compromise and yet we come to compromise very little, with some of us not choosing to compromise at all.
+We want our relationships to run smoothly.
+We want these things, expect others to compromise and yet we don’t always compromise, with some of us not choosing to compromise at all.

-Being open helps us compromise.
+But being open helps us to compromise.
 Being open allows us to be honest in what we’re asking and what we’re expecting back from others.
-The dynamics of our relationships are very much the catalyst of how we unconsciously choose to communicate, how we interact with others.
+The dynamics of our relationships are very much the catalyst of how we choose to communicate, how we interact with others.

-From the age of 7 those patterns are already formed.
-Our upbringing, our environment, the family dynamics, everything we emotionally have to deal with, all play a part in how we choose to interact and whether we will compromise.
-If we are encouraged to look for compromise in our childhood, we will be more compromising as adults.
+From around the age of 7 those patterns are already formed.
+Our upbringing, our environment, family dynamics, everything we emotionally have to deal with, play a part in how we choose to interact and whether we will compromise.
+If we compromise as children, we will be more compromising as adults.

-Because we’re not always taught how to compromise, we will unconsciously choose to ignore it.
 Although relationships should be based on compromise, we must never compromise on bad behaviour.
-By bad behaviour, I mean living without integrity or a moral compass, using sarcasm or ego as a communication tool, not being honest and using words that belittle or set out to hurt.
-There can be no compromise on those.
+By bad behaviour, I mean living without integrity or a moral compass, using sarcasm or the ego as a communication tool, not being honest and using words that belittle or set out to hurt.

-We should all want to communicate with integrity, sincerity, truthfulness and decency.
-When we learn to incorporate all of those things, there will be absolutely no reason for us not to compromise.
+We should all want to communicate with truth, integrity, sincerity and decency.
+When we learn to incorporate all of those into our lives, there will be no reason for us not to compromise.